The Tropical Variety of Symmetric Rank 2 Matrices: Shellability

 \begin{definition} A \textit{shelling} of a pure-dimensional simplicial complex is a total ordering $<$ on the maximal cells so that for any two maximal cells $C' < C$ there exists another maximal cell $C''$ such that \begin{itemize} \item $C' \cap C \subseteq C'' \cap C$ \item $C'' < C$ \item $C \setminus C'' = x$ where $x$ is a vertex of $C$.
 In other words, $C''$ and $C$ differ in exactly one vertex. \end{itemize} \end{definition}

-The goal is to show that the simplicial complex of symbic trees is shellable.
-The vertices of this simplicial complex correspond to symbic trees with only one internal edge, up to color-swapping symmetry.
-Each cell in the simplicial complex corresponds to a symbic tree, which can be identified with the collection of its splits.
+The goal is to show that the simplicial complex of (combinatorial) symbic trees is shellable.
+The vertices of this simplicial complex correspond to symbic trees with only one internal edge up to color-swapping symmetry.
+Each cell in the simplicial complex corresponds to a symbic tree, which can be identified with the collection of its symmetry classes of splits.

-We will proceed by induction on $n$.
-When $n=1$, there is only one symbic tree.
-For the induction step, for each $(n-1) + (n-1)$ symbic tree, we want to order the ways to obtain $n + n$ symbic trees by attaching $n$ and $n'$ to it.
+We will proceed by induction on the number of leaves.
+There are only two $2+2$ symbic trees, each with one split each.
+The simplicial complex consists of two disjoint vertices corresponding to the two splits, and it is shellable.
+For the induction step, let $n\geq 3$, and for each $(n-1) + (n-1)$ symbic tree, we want to order the ways to obtain $n + n$ symbic trees by attaching $n$ and $n'$ to it.

 We can attach $n$ and $n'$ to either the interior of an existing edge or as a new cherry after extending the trunk on either end.
 We will order all these ways of attaching $n$ and $n'$ to the same $(n-1) + (n-1)$ symbic tree.
-Choose an end point $v$ of the trunk of an $(n-1) + (n-1)$ symbic tree and consider a topological ordering of the edges starting from $v$.
+Choose an endpoint $v$ of the trunk of an $(n-1) + (n-1)$ symbic tree and consider a topological ordering of the edges starting from $v$.
 That is, $e_1 < e_2$ when the path from $e_2$ to $v$ contains the edge $e_1$, and we extend this partial order arbitrarily to a total ordering.
 Then we get an ordering of the edges of the tree.
 Add a least element to that topological ordering corresponding to attaching $n$ to the trunk at $v$, and, if another trunk endpoint exists, a greatest element corresponding to attaching $n$ at the other trunk endpoint vertex.
 This is an ordering of the ways to attach $n$ and $n'$ to an $(n-1) + (n-1)$ symbic tree.

 However, not every $n + n$ symbic tree arises this way.
 In other words, removing $n$ and $n'$ from an $n + n$ symbic tree may not result in an $(n-1) + (n-1)$ symbic tree.
 For example, the symbic tree in Figure~\ref{fig:brittlebranchexample}(a), removing the leaves $4$ and $4'$ result in a $3 + 3$ symbic tree, but in Figure~\ref{fig:brittlebranchexample}(b) removing $4$ and $4'$ does not result in a symbic tree because Figure~\ref{fig:brittlebranchexample}(d) results in splits containing only one color on each side.